Recording Phone Calls, Conversations, Meetings and Hearings

 Virginia Wiretapping Law

 Virginia's wiretapping law is a "one-party consent" law.
 Virginia makes it a crime to intercept or record any "wire, oral, or electronic communication" unless one party to the conversation consents.
 Virginia Code § 19.2-62.
 Therefore, if you operate in Virginia, you may record a conversation or phone call if you are a party to the conversation or you get permission from one party to the conversation in advance.
-That said, if you intend to record conversations involving people located in more than one state, you should play it safe and get the consent of all parties.
+That said, if you intend to record conversations involving people located in more than one state, you should abide by the recording law of the most restrictive state involved, or play it safe and get the consent of all parties.

-The wiretapping law does not cover oral communications when the speakers do not have an "expectation that such communication is not subject to interception under circumstances justifying such expectations."
-See Virginia Code § 19.2-61.
+The wiretapping law covers oral communications when the speakers have an "expectation that such communication is not subject to interception under circumstances justifying such expectations," Virginia Code § 19.2-61, But absent the speakers' justified expecation, the law does not apply.
+See Belmer v.
+Commonwealth.
 Therefore, you may be able to record in-person conversations occurring in a public place, such as a street or restaurant, without consent.
-But you should seek the consent of one or all of the parties before recording any conversation that an ordinary person would deem private.
+However, you should seek the consent of one or all of the parties before recording any conversation that an ordinary person would deem private.

 In addition to subjecting you to criminal prosecution, violating the Virginia wiretapping law can expose you to a civil lawsuit for damages by an injured party.
 See Virginia Code § 19.2-69.

-Virginia Law on Recording Court Hearings and Pubic Meetings
+Virginia Law on Recording Court Hearings and Public Meetings

 Court Hearings

 Recording is allowed in Virginia state courtrooms at the sole discretion of the presiding judge.
-It is, however, flatly prohibited in certain types of sensitive cases (e.g., those involving juveniles or sexual offenses), and only two television cameras and one still photographer are allowed in a courtroom at any given time.
+It is, however, flatly prohibited in certain types of sensitive cases (e.g., those involving juveniles or sexual offenses; however, a juvenile who is tried as an adult is excluded from the prohibition on recording.
+See Novak v.
+Commonwealth, 20 Va.
+App.
+373, 390-91 (1995)).
+Only two television cameras and one still photographer are allowed in a courtroom at any given time.
+For a complete list of the statutory guidelines, see Va.
+Code 19.2-266.

 Federal courts in Virginia, at both the trial and appellate level, prohibit recording devices and cameras in the courtroom.